You may have had to explain the value or usage of an app feature.

 Walkthroughs are presented only once, this brief exposure to unsolicited information is a recipe for poor learning performance.

 The Spacing Effect and Testing Effect support the idea that people retain information better when exposed to it multiple times, and through practice rather than reading.

 Focus and Platform Awareness

-That makes perfect sense, but maybe there’s a better way.
+Maybe there’s a better way.

-But what do you think?
+What do you think?
 Do you have any other solutions or comments?
 Let me know on Twitter by replying to @lmjabreu!

 I’m also available to apply these principles to your app, just get in touch!